Get me outta here!

 Lemon Shark, Negaprion brevirostris, first appeared in the fossil record approximately 50 millions-years-ago beginning in the Eocene Epoch and are still here today, but are nearing the threatened list!

-They are a large, heavy shark with an average length around 10 feet (3 meters).
-The shark has a flattened head with a short, broad snout.
+They are large, heavy sharks growing to an average length around 10 feet (3 meters).
+The Lemon Shark has a flattened head with a short, broad snout.
 Three of their triangular dorsal fins are approximately the same size and shape, which is unusual compared to other sharks.

 Lemon Shark teeth have fairly large roots which are near straight across the top.
 The blades are smooth and narrow coming to a sharp point and typically grow out from the root at a 90 degree angle.